form-data/form-data/Readme.md

 ## Usage

-In this example we are constructor a form with 3 fields that contain a string, a buffer and a file stream.
+In this example we are constructing a form with 3 fields that contain a string, a buffer and a file stream.

 ``` javascript